 Advertisers want to grab your attention.
 Sometimes that means getting a little over-the-top, especially when they’re selling a product that we don’t often associate with playfulness, like life insurance.
 "Ads are a product of their times and audiences," says Phoebe Rowe, a former ad agency senior copywriter.
 "An old ad that relies on exaggerated copy and scenarios would have been effective at the time because consumers had little else to compare it to and therefore little reason to doubt its premise or think beyond its face value in a way that wouldn't be true today."

-Some of these ads are dated, but there’s useful advice to be found beneath the dramatic setups: Make sure that everyone in your household has the coverage they need and knows what factors go into the price of your premiums.
-Read on to see how life insurance ads have changed over the years and discover the timeless advice behind these vintage ads that you can apply to buying life insurance right now.
+Some of these ads are dated, but the underlying advice is timeless: Make sure that everyone in your household has the coverage they need and knows what factors go into the price of your premiums.
+Read on to see how life insurance ads have changed over the years and apply their lessons to buying your own life insurance right now.